 Once your email address is set up, you are ready to communicate with your beloved recipients.
 To send your first message, just create a new email, add the recipient's address, subject, and write the content.
 But be careful, email writing is an art that needs to be mastered to capture your readers' attention.

 Every day, we are inundated with a myriad of information to process.
-In the workplace, we can receive hundreds of emails a day!
+In the workplace, we can receive hundreds of workplace emails a day!
 This is why your emails should quickly capture the attention of your readers.
 So think about creating clear, readable, and well-structured emails to ensure that you are read and understood.

 In business, emails are one of the pillars of communication strategy.
 From a simple meeting request to negotiations, a readable and coherent email helps communicate effectively with your recipients.
+Understanding business email format and email and business writing principles is crucial.

 A few mistakes to avoid when adding recipients: